 Canadian businesses are finally embracing the internet as a sales and marketing tool.
 One of the first things that may come as a surprise in the digital world, are the differences between online and offline shoppers.
 That naturally extends to the profiles of their ideal customers.

 Many businesses focus on bringing visitors to their website, but traffic is useless without sales.
-To achieve maximum sales conversions at a reasonable cost per acquisition, we have to focus on bringing in the right visitors.
+To achieve maximum sales conversions at a reasonable customer acquisition cost, we have to focus on bringing in the right visitors.
 The process of identifying and finding those visitors can also inspire new ideas to further differentiate yourself online.
 Additionally, the information you gather will help to define your Unique Selling Proposition (USP), which is also different for online stores.

 One of the most important things you can do to ensure the success of your online business, is to identify your ideal online customers (also known as an online Customer Avatar, Buyer/Customer Persona or Target Customer).
 These fictional characters represent and define your ideal target market’s typical characteristics.
 If you already own an offline business there will be similarities between your online customer avatar and your offline customer avatar, but they won’t be exactly the same.